top of page

 “Time to wake up and crown G-d,” says Rosh Hashanah

-“Time to gather and give thanks to all that we harvest,” reminds us Sukkot.
+“Time to gather and give thanks for all that we harvest,” reminds us Sukkot.

 “Time to bring the light,” declares Hanukkah.